| Trimming

 are above.

-the line of the shoulder, if a heavy "shelf" exists as shown in photo, careful
+Following the line of the shoulder, if a heavy "shelf" exists as shown in

-thinning of undercoat in the direction shown by the arrows, and
+photo, careful thinning of undercoat in the direction shown by

-combing out, will blend the coat in and reduce the heavy or "over-loaded"
+the arrows, and combing out, will blend the coat in and reduce the heavy or

-look to shoulders and neck.
-Groom over a period of several days
+"over-loaded" look to shoulders and neck.
+Groom over a period of several

-dogs, similar thinning at the base of neck at the withers is also necessary.
+On some dogs, similar thinning at the base of neck at the withers is also

-in any of these area's, we are just thinning undercoat to remove some bulk.
+removed in any of these area's, we are just thinning undercoat to remove some

-whether done with thinning shears, or a stripping knife will not preserve
+these areas, whether done with thinning shears, or a stripping knife will

-the natural look of the dog, nor will it enhance the dog or cover up lessor
+not preserve the natural look of the dog, nor will it enhance the dog or cover

-qualities.
-The dog should not have an "hourglass" look when
+up lessor qualities.
+The dog should not have an "hourglass" look

 |